 I have read and understand the AUSON Drug

-Screening policy as outlined in the AUSON stu ident handbook.
-I agree to the drug screening ng agency and its director, Anderson University, im in connection with the drug screening egal action be taken as a result of the drug nger be maintained.
-I further understand that I ne School of Nursing.
+Screening policy as outlined in the AUSON stuguidelines.
+I hereby release the designated test the School of Nursing and faculty from any claguidelines.
+I understand that in the event any lescreening guidelines, confidentiality may no lowill be subject to drug tests while enrolled in the refusal to submit to testing will result in dismission. adent handbook.
+I agree to the drug screening ing agency and its director, Anderson University, aim in connection with the drug screening egal action be taken as a result of the drug onger be maintained.
+I further understand that I he School of Nursing.
 A positive drug test or

 Student Signature Date